home-assistant/companion.home-assistant/docs/notifications/basic.md

           message: Motion detected
           data:
             ledColor: "red" # Set the LED to red
-            channel: Motion # For devices on Android 8.0+ only
+            channel: "Motion" # For devices on Android 8.0+ only
 ```

 ### Persistent Notification